-- Freshly ground black pepper
+- ⅛ tsp freshly ground black pepper

-- ½ cup flour
+- ½ cup all-purpose flour (plain flour)

 - 1 cup panko (Japanese breadcrumbs)

-- Japanese mayonnaise
+- Japanese Kewpie mayonnaise

 - Sprinkle salt and pepper on the meat.
 Then dip each slice of meat into the flour first, then dip in egg, and finally coat it with Panko.

-- In a large non-stick frying pan, heat ½ inch of oil on medium high heat.
-Check How To Deep Fry Food if you are not familiar with deep frying techniques.
+- In a large non-stick frying pan, heat ½ inch of oil on medium-high heat.
+Check how to deep fry food ifyou are not familiar with deep frying techniques.

-- When Tonkatsu cools down a bit, cut it into half inch strips crosswise.
+- When Tonkatsu cools down a bit, cut it into half-inch strips crosswise.
 Place the meat on top of cabbage and drizzle with a bit of Tonkatsu sauce.
 Enjoy!